Student analyzing TOEIC score report with level equivalences and CEFR correspondence for exam preparation

 Here are the official equivalences established by ETS between TOEIC® scores and CEFR levels:

-Key Points to Remember
+Important Points to Remember

-Caution: The TOEIC® only assesses comprehension (listening and reading), not expression.
+Note: The TOEIC® only assesses comprehension (listening and reading), not expression.
 A high score therefore does not guarantee that you speak or write English fluently, but it attests to your ability to understand professional English.

 What Does Each Level Mean in Practice?